 The Brunckow Cabin takes its place in early Tombstone history.
 It was actually where the first Tombstone Mine was sunk.
-Even though others get the official credit.
+Even though others get the official publicity and credit.

 We've passed its namesake road many times, when driving to Sierra Vista for some shopping.
 We've discussed the town's history with locals, and with people who've mentioned hiking to this Brunckow cabin area.
 Plus we've read historical books which mention it.

 We’ll tell you its story.
 Read it Now>

 What happened there will send chills up and down your spine!
 Because of all that happened.
 Like a Ghost Town, it is said to be haunted!
 More Here>

 And we will tell you how to get there.
 It’s about nine miles out (south from town) of Tombstone.
 Right Here>

 It all began with Prussian-born Frederick Brunckow, an honors graduate of Berlin’s Royal Mining Academy.
 With some practical European gold and silver mining experience, he immigrated to Texas in the mid 1850s.1

 In 1856 he came to Tucson Arizona, employed by Sonora Exploring and Mining Company.3 By 1857 as their Field Geologist, was sent to investigate areas East of the Huachuca Mountains.
 He noted mineral evidence in the San Pedro River Valley.1

 By 1859 Brunckow created his own venture, the St. Louis Mining Co.
 He recruited partners James Williams, a machinist, his brother William, and chemist J.C.
 Moss.
 They hired mine laborers out of Sonora, Mexico.

 Their company started out successfully.
 They opened a ground shaft and built an adobe furnace for silver ore production.
 They built adobe homes for himself,6 for workers and their families, about 20 people.
 And built a store, completing this small village.1,6